Pages

 Such a fantastic view of the sunrise from my main vantage point

-It was so good to see some passerines on the move, and although the Wood Pigeons weren't moving in the numbers we witnessed at the end of October, due to the cold northerly wind most of the flocks were passing right in along and underneath the cliff edge - it is such a spectacle when they do this.
-The final Woodie tally was not too bad, with the largest single flock containing around 1,300 birds which came through towards the end of the watch.
+It was so good to see some passerines on the move, and although the Wood Pigeons weren't moving in the numbers we witnessed at the end of October, due to the cold northerly wind most of the flocks that were coming through were passing right in close and at times underneath the cliff edge - it is such a spectacle when they do this.
+The final Woody tally was not too bad, with the largest single flock containing around 1,300 birds which came through towards the end of the watch.
 The first few half a dozen or so flocks all numbered less than 100 birds so I didn't think I would get anywhere close to the final number that I did (see below!).

 Such exhilarating birding.
 Yes, that is the word to describe it, exhilarating.